digital-futures-academy/airport-challenge/README-DC.md

 **Proposed test/s**

 1. Check that array length has increased since function call
-2. Check that function returns a success message
+2. Check that landPlane function returns a success message

 > As the system designer
 > So that the software can be used for many different airports